Shock therapy (economics): Economic reforms

-In spring of 1948, the Allies decided to reform the currency.
-In preparation for this, a new central bank system was established in West Germany with independent Land Central Banks and the Bank deutscher Länder with headquarters in Frankfurt am Main.
 Currency reform took effect on June 20, 1948, through the introduction of the Deutsche Mark to replace the Reichsmark and by transferring to the Bank deutscher Länder the sole right to print money.
-Each person received a per capita allowance of 60 DM, payable in two installments (40 DM and 20 DM) and business quota of 60 DM per employee.

 Under the German Currency Conversion Law on 27 June, private non-bank credit balances were converted at a rate of 10 RM to 1 DM, with half remaining in a frozen bank account.
 Although the money stock was very small in terms of national product, the adjustment in the price structure immediately led to sharp price increases, fueled by the high velocity of money through the system.
 As a result, on 4 October, the military governments wiped out 70% of the remaining frozen balances, resulting in an effective exchange of 10:0.65.
 Holders of financial assets (including many small-time savers) were dispossessed and the banks' debt in Reichsmarks was eliminated, transferred instead into claims on the Lander and later the Federal Government.
 Wages, rents, pensions and other recurring liabilities were transferred at 1:1.
 On the day of the currency reform, Ludwig Erhard announced, despite the reservations of the Allies, that rationing would be considerably relaxed and price controls abolished.

 Results

 In the short term, the currency reforms and abolition of price controls helped end hyperinflation.
 The new currency enjoyed considerable confidence and was accepted by the public as a medium of payment.
-The currency reforms had ensured that money was once more scarce, and the relaxation of price controls created incentives for production, sales and earning this money.
+The currency reforms had ensured that money was once scarcer, and the relaxation of price controls created incentives for production, sales and earning this money.
 The removal of price controls also meant shops filled up with goods again, which was a huge psychological factor in the adoption of the new currency.

 As would later also occur in the post-Soviet states, shock therapy resulted in redistribution from the bottom-up, benefiting those who held non-monetary assets.
 Although Erhard's price liberalization excluded rents and essential goods, it still caused an increase in inflation and resulted in a general strike.
 A turn from a free market to a social market economy followed under the Jedermann Programm, and by late 1948 "the German transition followed a dual-track pattern with a planned core and a market-coordinated periphery."